 Reinvest Half of Your Profits

 Kyle Taylor, founder of The Penny Hoarder blog, believes that you should reinvest a full HALF of what you make into your business.
 He should know – in only four years he went from making $55,000 (in 2011) to $10 million (in 2015).
-He credits his success to dedicating a full half of the Penny Hoarder’s profits right back into the business in the form of sponsored ads, Adsense, redesigning his site, and contests for the blog’s readers.
-Taylor is quick to point out that not all of the money he spent on his business went so well – once, he scrapped a $20,000 redesign when it wasn’t what he wanted – but in the end, every failure was a lesson.
+He credits his success to dedicating a full half of the Penny Hoarder’s profits right back into the business.
+This came in the form of sponsored ads, Adsense, redesigning his site, and contests for the blog’s readers.
+Taylor is quick to point out that not all of the money he spent on his business went so well.
+On one occasion, he scrapped a $20,000 redesign when it wasn’t what he wanted.
+In the end, every failure was a lesson.
 In his own words, “Each of those experiences helped me figure out how to run the successful site that continues to grow today.
 They helped me learn how to better target audiences through Facebook advertising, how to write more effective copy, and how to hire the right people to help me.
 Those mistakes were vital in identifying a formula for success.”

 Reinvest as Much as You Can Right Now

-Maybe you’d be willing to pay a CEO far more than the total profits you’ve made in three months, and perhaps half of what you made this month is a measly $50.
+Maybe you’d be willing to pay a CEO more than the total profits you’ve made in three months.
+Perhaps half of what you made this month is a measly $50.
 Whatever amount you choose to reinvest, it’s never too soon to start.
-Warren Buffet’s reinvestment strategies began when he was a teenager; he and a friend installed a used pinball machine they bought for $25 in a barbershop, and when it proved to be a popular item, they reinvested their proceeds and ended up with eight more.
-By the time he was 26, he was worth $1.6 million in today’s dollars – and if that’s not inspiration to stop procrastinating, I don’t know what is.
+Warren Buffet’s reinvestment strategies began when he was a teenager; he and a friend installed a pinball machine in a barbershop.
+When it proved to be a popular item, they reinvested their proceeds, ending up with eight more.
+By the time he was 26, he was worth $1.6 million in today’s dollars.
+If that’s not inspiration to stop procrastinating, I don’t know what is.